arabellas-craft/arabellas-craft.github.io/_posts/2026-05-05-four-cycles-irish-mythology.md

 ## The Christian and monastic layer

 Every Irish mythological text we have was written down by Christian monks in monasteries.
-The earliest surviving manuscripts containing the major cycle stories are the *[Lebor na hUidre](http://www.ancienttexts.org/library/celtic/ctexts/lu.html)* (Book of the Dun Cow, c.
-1100), the [Book of Leinster](http://www.ancienttexts.org/library/celtic/ctexts/leinster.html) (c.
-1160), and the [Yellow Book of Lecan](http://www.ancienttexts.org/library/celtic/ctexts/ybl.html) (late 14th century).
+The earliest surviving manuscripts containing the major cycle stories are the *[Lebor na hUidre](http://www.ancienttexts.org/library/celtic/ctexts/lu.html){:target="_blank" rel="noopener noreferrer"}* (Book of the Dun Cow, c.
+1100), the [Book of Leinster](http://www.ancienttexts.org/library/celtic/ctexts/leinster.html){:target="_blank" rel="noopener noreferrer"} (c.
+1160), and the [Yellow Book of Lecan](http://www.ancienttexts.org/library/celtic/ctexts/ybl.html){:target="_blank" rel="noopener noreferrer"} (late 14th century).
 Anything modern readers know about pre-Christian Irish belief, they know through the work of scribes who were themselves Christian.

 Those scribes had agendas.
 They were fitting Irish prehistory into a biblical timeline, so everyone in the *Lebor Gabála* descends from Noah.
 They were turning the old gods into ancient kings, a process scholars call euhemerization.
 They were preserving prestige stories that mattered to royal lineages.

-The Tuatha Dé Danann as we have them are partly a medieval Christian construction (for more about this read Mark Williams's *[Ireland's Immortals](https://bookshop.org/a/84772/9780691183046)).
+The Tuatha Dé Danann as we have them are partly a medieval Christian construction (for more about this read Mark Williams's *[Ireland's Immortals](https://bookshop.org/a/84772/9780691183046){:target="_blank" rel="noopener noreferrer"}).
 That doesn't mean nothing pre-Christian survives.
 It means we can't read past the medieval layer to a "pure" pagan original, because the medieval layer is what produced the texts in the first place.

 Put another way: these stories are real evidence of Irish traditions and real evidence of medieval Christian scholarship at the same time.
 The practical takeaway for a reader is to treat the surviving texts as evidence of medieval Irish thought about the past, not as a recording of pre-Christian belief that survived intact.
 Celtic Reconstructionism takes a related but distinct approach to the same problem; if you want that angle, [the CR article on mythology](/celtic-reconstructionism-mythology) covers it.